conduitio-labs/conduit-connector-firebolt/README.md

 Engines are computed clusters that run database workloads.

 If the engine you specified in the connector configuration is not running, the connector will start it for you.
 And it will periodically check the engine status until it starts.
+If it takes more than 10 minutes connector will return context cancelled error.
 The process of starting the engine may take some time, the connector at this moment will not be able to write or read data.

 ### Prerequisites